fetchai/docs/pages/guides/agents/getting-uagent-address.md

-# Getting μAgent addresses
+# Getting μAgent addresses 🤖📫
 ## Introduction

-Each μAgent within the Fetch ecosystem is characterized by a different address.
-Addresses can allow the agent to perform different actions, including sending messages or interacting with the Almanac contract [↗️](/references/contracts/uagents-almanac/almanac-overview.md).
+Each μAgent within the Fetch ecosystem is characterized by different addresses.
+These can allow the agent to perform different actions, including sending messages or interacting with the Almanac contract [↗️](/references/contracts/uagents-almanac/almanac-overview.md).

 It is possible to distinguish between two different types of addresses: